 are under government care in the Province of B.C.

 of B.C.’s homeless population were in in government care at some point in their lives

-of the 550 youth turning 19 and leaving care this year will be on income assistance within six months
+of youth turning 19 and leaving care this year will be on income assistance within six months

 Recognizing the vital role that education plays in helping a young person realize their potential, the Youth Futures Education Fund provides low-barrier access to funds to support living expenses to youth who have aged out of the foster care system and are attending a post-secondary institution on a tuition waiver.

-The majority of Youth Futures funding is spent on books and supplies and expenses like rent and food.
+The majority of Youth Futures funding is spent on text books and supplies and expenses like food and damage deposits.

 are the basic living expenses for students, including rent, phone, internet, transit, and food